zxenve/pWiki/README.md

 - See how the same logic is expressed in different languages
 - Understand variable assignment, loops, conditionals, and functions
 - Learn in a fun, game-based context
+- **Test their knowledge** with interactive quizzes about card combinations
+- **Practice strategic thinking** by analyzing card combinations and outcomes

 ---